 Go Region:

-The Go Region can be easily communicated to non-statisticians as the range of scenarios where the trial results exceed the MV with the desired level of confidence
+The Go Region can be easily communicated to non-statisticians as the range of scenarios where the trial results exceed the MV with the desired level of confidence.

 No Go Region:

 The No Go Region can also be easily communicated to non-statisticians as the range of scenarios where the trial results fall below the TV with the desired level of confidence.